1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Rare 1961 Dime Error List

 Production errors from 1961 create collectible varieties that command premiums above standard examples.
-Most errors result from die misalignment, striking irregularities, or planchet defects during the minting process.
-The 1961-D doubled die reverse stands out as the most recognized error from this year.
+With over 302 million dimes struck that year across two facilities, statistical probability alone guaranteed that a meaningful number would emerge from the presses with minting defects.
+Most errors result from die misalignment, striking irregularities, or planchet problems during production.
+The 1961-D doubled die reverse stands out as the most well-documented named variety from this year.

 1961-D DDR FS-801

-This error occurred during die production when the hub struck the working die multiple times without proper alignment between strikes.
-The misalignment created visible doubling that transferred to coins struck with that die.
+This error occurred during die production when the hub struck the working die multiple times without perfectly consistent alignment between strikes.
+The slight misalignment created visible doubling that then transferred to every coin struck with that die.
+A DDR is different from mechanical doubling — true doubled die errors show raised, rounded secondary images at the same depth as the primary design, while mechanical doubling looks flat and shelf-like.

 An MS65 example of this variety sold for $125 at auction in August 2019.
-Values vary based on the strength of the doubling and overall coin condition, with clearer examples of the doubling typically attracting collector interest.
+Values vary based on the strength and visibility of the doubling and overall coin condition, with clearer examples commanding stronger collector interest.
+The FS-801 designation comes from the Cherrypickers’ Guide, the standard reference book for U.S. coin varieties compiled by Bill Fivaz and J.T.
+Stanton.

 1961-D DDR FS-801 Dime Price/Grade Chart